-A former collegiate and professional goalkeeper, with experience coaching at the NCAA Division 1, 2 and 3 levels, Hemant is currently the goalkeeper coach at Maryville College for both the men's and women's programs.
-He has been involved in collegiate coaching for nearly 20 years, which includes stints as the goalkeeper coach for the Cornell University men's and women's soccer teams, the University of Colorado women's soccer team, the UT-Chattanooga women's soccer team, and the Carson Newman University men's and women's soccer teams.
+A former collegiate and professional goalkeeper, with experience coaching at the NCAA Division 1, 2 and 3 levels, Hemant is currently the volunteer assistant coach for the University of Tennessee women's soccer team, having rejoined the staff in 2021.
+He has been involved in collegiate coaching for nearly 20 years, which includes stints as the goalkeeper coach for the Cornell University men's and women's soccer teams, the University of Colorado women's soccer team, the UT-Chattanooga women's soccer team, the Carson Newman University men's and women's soccer teams, and the Maryville College men's and women's soccer teams.
 He also was a member of the University of Tennessee women's soccer staff from 2004 to 2014.
-Hemant currently serves as Director of Goalkeeping for the Tennessee Boys' and Girls' ODP programs, and has been on the Region III Girls' ODP staff in 2017 and 2018.
+Hemant currently serves as Director of Goalkeeping for the Tennessee Boys' and Girls' ODP programs, and has been on the Region III Girls' ODP staff from 2017-2020.
 Hemant holds NSCAA Level 1, 2, and 3 Goalkeeping Diplomas.

 During his playing career at Cornell University, the Short Hills, N.J. native earned All-Ivy league and All-Region honors.
 His team reached the NCAA Tournament in 1995 and 1996.
 In 1996, he set a school record for shutouts and solo shutouts in a season.
 Cornell finished the 1996 season ranked among the nation's top 25 teams, and the team was ranked in the top ten in NCAA Division I in goals-against-average.
 Sharma proved equally adept in the classroom as he was a member of the Dean's List and the winner of the prestigious James E. Rice writing prize.